 Students only interested in majoring within the Conservatory of Music must submit an application to the Conservatory using the Common Application.

-Students may choose to apply to Oberlin as a regular decision applicant by submitting the Common or Coalition application instead of their QuestBridge application.
+Students may choose to apply to Oberlin as a regular decision applicant by submitting the Common application or Coalition application instead of their QuestBridge application.
 They should only submit one of these applications; Oberlin does not require multiple applications and no preference is given to any application type.

 After we receive your application from QuestBridge we will send an email to the address listed within your application letting you know it was received, and providing you access to an online application portal where you can view received materials, any missing requirements, and learn other pertinent information.